tuier/tfm-vpc/README.md

 As input you need to specified the following variable:

-region: the region you want you vpc on
+region: the region you want your vpc on
-azs_name: the zone you want your vps on
+azs_name: the zone you want your vpc on
+azs_count: number of zone you want your vpc on, must be not be superior of the number of zone available on the region

 network_network: a number to determine the network prefix (10,<network_number>.0.0/24)